Last Updated on July 11, 2022 by Audrey Scott

 Sauces are also standout: spicy red pepper sauce, garlic yogurt, and a yellow herb sauce.
 Go for all three.
 Have them top the whole thing with a dash of sumac and some red pepper flakes (for spice lovers) and your taste buds will go insane.

-Where to get it: Gel Gör Inegöl Köfteci, Kottbusser Damm 80, Kreuzberg / Neukölln Open 24 hours.
+Address: Gel Gör Inegöl Köfteci, Kottbusser Damm 80 (Neukölln).
+Open 24 hours.

 Lahmacun (Turkish pizza) at its best.
 A friend who visited likened lahmacun to the Turkish version of a burrito.
 But it's much more than that.
 Lahmacun is a rolled, thin flatbread dough topped with an herbed ground meat and baked until crispy.
 Ask the guys to top it with salad (tomato, flat parsley, onion, lettuce), some hot or yogurt sauce and a bit of sumac, a squeeze of lemon; they roll it up a la burrito.
 You can also try it with döner meat inside, but we are fans of the lahmacun alone.

 Call us purists.
 Turkish pizza purists.

 What to eat: Lahmacun (Turkish pizza) with salad (2.50€) or salad and sauce (3.00€).

 6. Thai Park: Where to Find Authentic Thai Food in Berlin

 Thai Park takes over Preußenpark in Schöneberg every Friday to Sunday with food stalls serving Thai street food and everything you might be missing from your last trip to Thailand.
 It feels a bit like being transported to Bangkok for the afternoon as all of the vendors are Thai so you are surrounded by the smells, flavors and sounds of Thailand.